airmencoders/palmettospark/_pages/pitch.md

 ---
 permalink: /pitch/
-title: "Pitch Ideas to base leadership"
+title: "Pitch Ideas to Joint Base Charleston Leadership"
 ---

 The Palmetto Spark team is gathering submissions for our 2022 SIF Pitch Days!